 The Pastor asked the following question:

-If you became a born-again believer at a young age or grew up in Church do you think it makes it harder to appreciate God’s grace compared to if you became born again a follower of Jesus Christ, in much later age?
+If you became a born-again believer at a young age or grew up in Church do you think it makes it harder to appreciate God’s grace compared to if you became born again a follower of Jesus Christ, at a much later age?

-He suggested we can take God’s grace and forgiveness for granted much too often.
+He suggested you can take God’s grace and forgiveness for granted much too often.
 Would you think that’s a true statement also?
 I agree with His statement 100%.

 I often say you can’t straddle the fence.
 You’ll have to excuse my Kentucky slang.
 I will elaborate on what I mean by this.
 In my personal opinion, you can’t have one foot in the world and one in the Church.
 You can’t have it both ways.